Straight to content

 Access to supply chain trade information with EU customs

-Civil society organisations (CSOs), trade unions, journalists, and academics are crucial when it comes to uncovering injustices within global value chains.
-These ‘non-state actors’ can also significantly help to shape the laws that promote respect for human rights and the environment in EU supply chains.
+Civil society organisations, trade unions, journalists, and academics are crucial for uncovering injustices within global value chains.
+These ‘non-state actors’ also help to shape the laws and company policies that promote respect for human rights and the environment.

-Thanks to the advocacy and campaigning efforts of CSOs, international supply chains have become more transparent over time.
+Thanks to civil society’s advocacy and campaigning efforts, international supply chains have become more transparent over time.
 Today, more companies are willing to share information about their supply chains – a trend that has seen substantial progress in recent years.

-However, despite these positive developments, the extent of public disclosure from companies regarding their business relationships – such as suppliers and corporate clients, and specific transactions – like the volume and origin of commodities they source or sell – needs to improve.
-There is room for improvement when it comes to achieving full transparency across all supply chains.
+Unfortunately, the extent of public disclosure from companies regarding their business relationships – such as suppliers and corporate clients, and transactions – like the volume and origin of commodities they source or sell – is still limited.
+This hinders non-state actor interventions in making international trade and production more just and sustainable.

-In the USA, civil society organisations use petitions with US Customs and Border Protection to identify and block imports of certain products, such as palm oil, cocoa, cotton, and disposable gloves produced using forced labour.
+In the US, civil society organisations use petitions with US Customs and Border Protection to identify and block imports of certain products, such as palm oil, cocoa, cotton, and disposable gloves produced using forced labour.
 However, within the EU, the world’s largest trading bloc, Member States’ customs agencies deny access to non-state actors for company-specific information.
-They consider this confidential under Member State laws and practices.
+They consider this confidential under EU and Member State laws.

-Currently, only two EU-wide regulations(opens in new window) are in place to address sustainability issues in supply chains and to offer complaint mechanisms.
+address sustainability issues in supply chains — on conflict minerals and timber — but several others are in different stages of development.
 Their focus is on legislating the efforts and processes of companies to address problematic issues in their business relations or sectors of operation.

 Human rights due diligence across supply chains